vlitzke/jekyll-theme-prologue/reading-list.md

 ### Currently reading:
 - Márquez, Gabriel García: *One Hundred Years of Solitude*
 - Rodriguez, Deborah: *The Little Coffee Shop of Kabul*
+- Sacks, Oliver: *The Man Who Mistook His Wife for a Hat*
 - Saini, Angela: *Superior: The Return of Race Science*

 ### To-read list: